triplemcoder14/cleanerd/README.md

 ⚠️ Disclaimer

-Use at your own risk.
-Always review scripts before running them — especially those that delete files or use sudo.
+Use at your own risk. always review scripts before running them; especially those that delete files or use sudo.